Establishing a reputation

 Vision and mission

 The Australian Truffle Industry Association was incorporated in 2006 and is recognised as the peak body representing the industry in Australia.
-The genesis of ATGA was to create a national body to foster industry development, knowledge sharing, communication and engagement with government and stakeholders.
+The genesis of ATIA was to create a national body to foster industry development, knowledge sharing, communication and engagement with government and stakeholders.

 - South Australia (1)